2.0 Stamped Stationery

 Precanceled mail may be combined in a mailing with mail paid with other means only if authorized by the USPS.

-Except for mailpieces otherwise requiring a return address under 602.1.5.3, Standard Mail pieces, 13 ounces or less and bearing stamps precanceled with a mailer‘s postmark, are not required to include a return address.
+Except for mailpieces otherwise requiring a return address under 602.1.5.3, USPS Marketing Mail pieces, 13 ounces or less and bearing stamps precanceled with a mailer‘s postmark, are not required to include a return address.
 All other mailpieces bearing precanceled stamps must have a complete domestic return address.
 Mailpieces bearing precanceled stamps and any return addresses outside the Post Office of mailing must meet one of the following standards:

-a.
-At the time of mailing, the mailer must submit a duplicate of the postage statement and a sample mailpiece, enclosed in a stamped envelope and addressed to the postmaster at the Post Office of the return address.
+- At the time of mailing, the mailer must submit a duplicate of the postage statement and a sample mailpiece, enclosed in a stamped envelope and addressed to the postmaster at the Post Office of the return address.

-b.
-The mailer must put a cancellation endorsement to the left of the postage showing the city, two-letter state abbreviation, and ZIP Code of the office of mailing.
+- The mailer must put a cancellation endorsement to the left of the postage showing the city, two-letter state abbreviation, and ZIP Code of the office of mailing.

-c.
-The mailer must use the cancellation endorsement “Mailed From ZIP Code” followed by the 5-digit ZIP Code assigned to the postmaster at the office of mailing.
+- The mailer must use the cancellation endorsement “Mailed From ZIP Code” followed by the 5-digit ZIP Code assigned to the postmaster at the office of mailing.

 Whether the mailer or the USPS precanceled the stamps, each mailpiece with precanceled postage must bear markings and endorsements required for the price claimed or services requested.